Terairk/SimpleArithmeticParser/README.md

 - **Kotest**: Popular testing framework for Kotlin that supports property testing and DSL's for writing tests.
   - Used for having a custom generator that allows me to generate arbritrary strings that may or may not conform to the grammar for testing purposes.
   - The generator ended up being helpful to generate well-formed long queries rather than doing it manually (and I also got to get more experience with Kotest)
 - **Detekt**: Popular library for static code analysis and code smell.
-Used
+Used this along with Ktlint to ensure my code didn't 'smell'.

 # Setup
 You may need to install the Kotest plugin if you're using IntelliJ IDEA to run the tests from File/IntelliJ (there should be a view for it in IntelliJ)